What is Genetic Testing?

 Somatic testing can't determine whether the changes are acquired gene changes, unique to the cancer cells, or inherited changes.
 If somatic testing reveals a mutation in the tumour which may have been inherited, germline testing to sort this out is strongly recommend.
 See the section on Predictive Genetic testing for more details.

-For example, somatic testing is recommended in ovarian cancer, pancreatic cancer and metastatic prostate cancer.
-If a mutation is detected in BRCA2, say, this is a druggable target.
-The treatment, called a PARP inhibitor, is PBS funded for use in ovarian cancer and may be available via research trials.
+For example, somatic testing is recommended in ovarian cancer, pancreatic cancer and metastatic prostate cancer to guide treatment.
+If a mutation is detected in BRCA2, for example, this is a druggable target.
+The treatment, called a PARP inhibitor, is PBS funded for use in ovarian cancer and may be available via compassionate access or via research trials for other cancer types.
+In this case, germline testing would also be recommended, to see if the BRCA2 mutation was inherited.

 Targeted Somatic gene testing